How To See Bainbridge Island Without a Car

 Things to Do on Bainbridge Island Without a Car

-Bainbridge Island is a unique destination, and one that is easy to visit without a car.
-In fact, the majority of shops and restaurants are located within a easy 15 minute walk from the ferry terminal, and the broader community is bike-friendly and easy to navigate.
-Once you’re on Winslow Avenue, which runs through the historic heart of Bainbridge Island’s downtown, take your time to explore the charming shops, visit with locals, and stop in for a warming cup of coffee or delicious bite to eat at our restaurants and eateries.
+Bainbridge Island is a unique destination and one that is easy to visit without a car.
+In fact, the majority of shops and restaurants are located within an easy 15-minute walk from the ferry terminal, and the broader community is bike-friendly and easy to navigate.
+Once you’re on Winslow Avenue, which runs through the historic heart of Bainbridge Island’s downtown, take your time to explore the charming shops, visit with locals, and stop in for a warming cup of coffee or a delicious bite to eat at our restaurants and eateries.
 Here are a few of our favorite places that you can easily visit on Bainbridge Island without the hassle of bringing a car over:

 - Blackbird Bakery is a small, centrally located bakery on Winslow Way, and a focal point for activity downtown.

 - Eagle Harbor Book Company is a quintessential local book store that has been here for decades.

 - Harbor Public House is a local favorite 21+ establishment that serves up delicious pub-fare made from local ingredients, and a picturesque view of the harbor.

 - Visit the Bainbridge Island Museum of Art, which showcases contemporary art from local artists in the Kitsap, Puget Sound and Olympic peninsula region.
 And stop by the Bainbridge Island Historical Museum just up the street.
 Both museums are free!

 - Danger is one of the many examples of great boutique shops to browse on Winslow.
 Their store features a variety of local artwork and home furnishings.